suyash-rgb/JS-Mentor/README.md

 - Environment variables can be set via a `.env` file for local development.
 - Lesson parameters and challenge configurations are stored in the `/config` directory.
+- Clerk publishable key must be set for authentication.
 - Linting and formatting rules are defined in root-level config files.
 - GitHub Actions are available for automated testing and deployment.
 - User preferences can be managed through local configuration files.